 BitFrontier Capital Holdings, Inc. Returns to Pink Current Status and Signs new Executive

-/EIN News/ -- CRESTVIEW, FL, Oct.
-21, 2022 (GLOBE NEWSWIRE) -- via NewMediaWire – BitFrontier Capital Holdings, Inc. (OTC: BFCH) has brought all of its filings up to date on OTC Markets and is now in a Pink Current status which means it will be able to be traded on most, if not all, trading platforms again.
+CRESTVIEW, FL, Oct.
+21, 2022 (GLOBE NEWSWIRE) -- via NewMediaWire – BitFrontier Capital Holdings, Inc. BFCH has brought all of its filings up to date on OTC Markets and is now in a Pink Current status which means it will be able to be traded on most, if not all, trading platforms again.

 President Bryan Wilkinson states, "I would like to thank shareholders and supporters from the bottom of my heart for standing by us over these past few months while we worked for control of this company.
 I'm so happy that this day has come, it's a big win for everybody."